 Publisher James Walsh has been an editor and

 manager at Silver Lake and its corporate predecessor, Merritt

 Publishing, since 1992.
 Before joining Merritt, Walsh was a

 award for editorial excellence.

-with his wife and five children.
+in Aberdeen, Washington, with his wife and five children.